 Booking a drone and frequently asked questions

-As part of the process, we will have to do some research of the flight area – either using Google Earth, land maps, or a site visit or any combination of these – this enables us to establish a safe take-off/landing point as required by the Civil Aviation Authority and to identify potential hazards – power lines, airfields, public rights of ways etc. Landowner permission to use the take-off/landing point may be required.
+We will have to do a Risk and Method Statement – This includes, either using Google Earth, land maps, or a site visit or any combination of these – this enables us to establish a safe take-off/landing point as required by the Civil Aviation Authority and to identify potential hazards – power lines, airfields, public rights of ways.
+We may also need to inform certain authorities about our activities - such as prisons and airport and on some occasions we need special permission to have our drone unlocked to fly in a strict no fly zones.

 Drones and frequently asked questions.